▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 New to DMSO?
 Start Here.

-DMSO is a cheap, clear liquid that started life as a byproduct of making paper.
+DMSO is a cheap, clear liquid that started life in Germany as a byproduct of making paper, in 1866.
 Its one trick: it soaks straight through skin in minutes — and carries whatever it touches along with it.
-It's FDA-approved for two things (a human bladder condition and animal swelling), used in cancer wards to rescue chemo leaks, and used daily by horse vets.
-The popular home use — rubbing it on a sore joint — is the least proven part.
+It's FDA-approved in the US for two things (a human bladder condition and animal swelling), used in American cancer wards to rescue chemo leaks, used daily by horse vets on multiple continents, and it has been a registered prescription anti-inflammatory in Russia since 1971 for the exact sore-joint use Americans do off-label at home.
+The reason it isn't formally approved for that same use in the US traces to a 1965 trial halt and the fact nobody can patent it — not to a completed test that found it doesn't work.
 Here's the honest tour.

 What it is

-A simple sulfur-based liquid (dimethyl sulfoxide), made as a leftover of the wood-pulp/paper industry.
-Clear, nearly odorless, dirt cheap.
-A solvent since the 1860s; its medical side was discovered in 1963.
+A simple sulfur-based liquid (dimethyl sulfoxide), first made in Germany in 1866 as a leftover of the wood-pulp/paper industry.
+Clear, nearly odorless, dirt cheap, unpatentable.
+Its medical side was discovered by Dr. Stanley Jacob in 1963.

 What it's used for

 Proven: bladder pain (into the bladder) and animal swelling.
-In practice: chemo-leak rescue, the carrier in an arthritis rub, equine care.
-Research: brain-injury swelling.
-Popular but unproven alone: sore joints.
+In practice, worldwide: chemo-leak rescue, the carrier in an arthritis rub, equine care, and Russia's registered Dimexide for sprains/joint inflammation since 1971.
+Research-stage: brain-injury swelling.
+Popular in the US but formally unfinished: sore joints alone.

 How people use it